 Door County average temperatures in mid-June range from lows in the 50s to highs near 70.
 Keep in mind that it will be cooler by the lake.

-On Friday, June 15, riders may pick up their packets at the grounds of the Door County Beer Festival behind the Cornerstone Pub from 5 – 8 pm.
-Packets will include wristbands, detailed maps of the routes, with turn by turn directions, and other goodies.
+On Friday, June 16, riders may check-in at the grounds of the bike ride, behind the Baileys Harbor Town Hall from 5 – 8 pm.
+Riders will receive a wristband and detailed maps of the routes, with turn by turn directions.

-On Ride Day, Saturday, June 16 packets may be picked up at the grounds of the Door County Beer Festival behind the Cornerstone Pub from 6:30 – 9:30 am.
-Packets will include wristbands, detailed maps of the routes, with turn by turn directions, and other goodies.
+On Ride Day, Saturday, June 17, riders may check-in at the grounds of the bike ride, behind the Baileys Harbor Town Hall from 6:30 – 9:00 am.
+Riders will receive a wristband and detailed maps of the routes, with turn by turn directions.